 I have heard that public transportation from Kampala to the Rwenzori, although cheap, is rather difficult to take advantage of.
 When I went, I hired a local outfitter (Churchill Safaris) to take care of the logistics, and was driven to the mountains in an air conditioned four wheel drive vehicle.

 Uganda has had its own political instability.
 Until the past year or two there were frequent reports of horrible events in the northern part of the country.
 During 2006 and 2007 things seemed to settle down somewhat as a tentative cease fire was reached.
-Current information on Uganda can be read here
+Current information on Uganda can be read here.
+Further information including travel warnings, passport and visa requirements can be accessed here.

 The guides and porters were extremely friendly and helpful, as were the Ugandan people in general.
 The overall tone among Ugandans that I came in contact with was one of optimism and good natured banter.
 The presence of the guides and porters on the trip made the experience much fuller than if they had been absent.
 I also had a cook who prepared outstanding food during the trip.
 I would highly recommend this as it is nice to come back to a delicious dinner after a day of hiking in the range's mists, sleet and snow.